6 Firefighters Out After Racist Behavior, 5 More Face Disciplinary Actions

 MIAMI (CBSMiami) – Six firefighters who worked at Station 12 in Miami have been fired and five more face demotions or discipline after racist and sexually harassing behavior targeted a black colleague.

-The city said the firefighters left a hangman’s noose on a photo of fellow first responder, Lt.
-Robert Webster, a 17-year veteran.
+The city said the firefighters left a hangman’s noose on a photo of fellow first responder, who is a 17-year veteran.

+The lieutenant, an African American, agreed to talk to CBS4 if we concealed his identity.

+“I am angry but it is not going to do no good and start putting my hands on people,” he said.
+“The only thing I could think of was to initiate the process, contact my superiors and let them know.”

 He discovered the racist symbol on his shift the day Hurricane Irma hit.

-“This is shocking to all of us, that this behavior was condoned by so many,” Lt.
-Webster told CBS4’s Gary Nelson in a telephone interview.
+“This is shocking to all of us, that this behavior was condoned by so many,” the victim told CBS4’s Gary Nelson in a telephone interview.

 In addition to the noose, the harassers drew lewd sexual images on the lieutenant’s family photos, hung in his room on the second floor of the station.

-“The noose was not the most disturbing thing to me,” Lt.
-Webster said.
+“The noose was not the most disturbing thing to me,” the victim said.
 “The most disturbing thing was what they did to my wife, my daughter and grandkids.”

 Among those fired were William Bryson, David Rivera, Kevin Meizoso, Justin Rumbaugh, Alejandro Sese and Harold Santana.